Fulham 4-1 Hull City

 Goals look set to remain a problem, with top scorer Robert Snodgrass having moved to West Ham, although there was some promise in the way recent signing Evandro arrived late to score his first Hull goal.

-Yet problems remain at the other end too, as Tom Huddlestone did not prove as solid a deputy centre-back as Jake Livermore - sold to West Brom - while right-back Omar Elabdellaoui was only notable by his utter absence at key moments.
+Yet problems remain at the other end too.
+Tom Huddlestone did not prove as solid a deputy centre-back as Jake Livermore - sold to West Brom - while right-back Omar Elabdellaoui was only notable by his utter absence at key moments.

 "We need to do many, many things before the transfer window closes on Tuesday," said Silva.